Natural Gas

 Hydrogen

-Emerging fuel source with potential for future energy solutions.
+An emerging clean fuel source with potential for various applications.

 Legislation